Home / Coffee Knowledge / Combating coffee borer (Broca) with organic agents

 Combating coffee borer (Broca) with organic agents

-Exciting information from our training farm, Santa Rita Specialty Coffee.
-We're experimenting with organic measures to combat Broca, among other things.
-Our partner and local agronomist, Roberto Castellano, recently explained the following method to us:
+Exciting news from our training farm Santa Rita Specialty Coffee.
+Among other things, we are experimenting with organic countermeasures against Broca.
+Our partner and agronomist on site, Roberto Castellano, recently explained the following method to us:

-An effective measure against Broca's disease is a product called Biomix, a combination of two different fungi that have the potential to parasitize Broca's disease (Hypothenemus hampei).
-The two fungi are called Beauveria bassiana and Metarizum.
-During application, each plant and each fruit is treated.
-The infection process of the borreliosis occurs in three phases.
+An effective measure against Broca is a product called Biomix, a combination of two different fungi that have the potential to parasitize Broca (Hypothenemus hampei).
+The two fungi are called Beauveria bassiana and Metarhizium.
+In application, every plant and every fruit is treated.
+The process of infecting the borer takes place in three phases.

-1. Contact of the spores with the outer skin of the insect and germination
+1. Contact of the spores with the insect's outer skin and germination

 3. Development of the fungus inside the insect, which ultimately leads to death.

-Beauveria bassiana is used in various areas of organic farming as an organic insecticide.
-The fungus is excellent for controlling all types of arthropods.
-Beauveria bassiana is non-toxic to farm workers and has little impact on non-targeted insects ( 1 ).
+Beauveria bassiana is used in various areas of organic agriculture as an organic insecticide.
+The fungus is excellent for controlling arthropods of all kinds.
+Beauveria bassiana is not toxic to farm workers and has little impact on non-target insects (1).

 This method can also be successfully applied to fallen cherries on the ground.
-Keep in mind: the coffee borer prefers to attack ripe and overripe cherries.
+Remember: the coffee borer prefers ripe and overripe cherries.